BasudevBharatBhushan/python-fm-dapi-weaver-v2/CONTRIBUTING.md

 You can help improve the project in the following ways:

--  Identifying and reporting bugs
+- **Bug Reports**: Identify and report any bugs you find.
--  Proposing new features or enhancements
+- **Feature Proposals**: Suggest new features or improvements to existing ones.
--  Improving or expanding documentation
+- **Documentation**: Improve or expand documentation to make it easier for users and developers.
--  Fixing existing issues
+- **Fixing Issues**: Address open issues and contribute fixes.
--  Developing new features or API endpoints